FriedbergLab/GOThresher/readme.md

                         Provide the percentile p.
 All annotations having information content below p will be discarded --info_threshold_Wyatt_Clark INFO_THRESHOLD_WYATT_CLARK, -WCTHRESH INFO_THRESHOLD_WYATT_CLARK
-                        Provide a crisp value t.
+                        Provide a threshold value t.
 All annotations having information content below t will be discarded --info_threshold_Phillip_Lord_percentile INFO_THRESHOLD_PHILLIP_LORD_PERCENTILE, -PLTHRESHp INFO_THRESHOLD_PHILLIP_LORD_PERCENTILE
                         Provide the percentile p.
 All annotations having information content below p will be discarded --info_threshold_Phillip_Lord INFO_THRESHOLD_PHILLIP_LORD, -PLTHRESH INFO_THRESHOLD_PHILLIP_LORD
-                        Provide a crisp value t.
+                        Provide a  value t.
 All annotations having information content below t will be discarded --verbose VERBOSE, -v VERBOSE
-                        Set this argument to 1 if you wish to view the outcome of each operation on console --date_before DATE_BEFORE, -dbfr DATE_BEFORE
+                        Set this argument to 1 if you wish to view the outcome of each operation on the console --date_before DATE_BEFORE, -dbfr DATE_BEFORE
                         The date entered here will be parsed by the parser from dateutil package.
 For more information on